SamBoerlijst/aparts/README.md

 ```

 ### tag pdf files
+Scrape pdf files and tag based on presence in the different article sections.
 1. Provide a path to the pdf files that should be tagged (irrespective of subfolder structure) and the original .bib file that should be used for metadata.
 2. indicate whether additional keylists should be used[^2], tagging should be weighted by section[^3] and whether markdown summaries should be generated.
 [^2]: Options include: 'all', 'statistics', 'countries', 'genomics', 'phylogenies', 'ecology', 'culicid_genera' or any combinations thereof e.g. "statistics and countries".